biosp4rk/mzmr/readme.txt

 The program can also randomize certain ROM hacks.
 As of right now, the supported hacks include:
 	Deep Freeze (logic by Captain Glitch)
 	Scrolls Six (logic by Captain Glitch)
-	Spooky Mission (logic by Captain Glitch and Conner) Spooky Mission 2 (logic by Conner and Jiffy)
+	Spooky Mission (logic by Captain Glitch)
-	SR387 (logic by OneOf99)
+	Spooky Mission 2 (logic by Conner, Jiffy, and Whalerynth) SR387 (logic by OneOf99)
 	Winter Mission (logic by Ing-Ing)
 Certain options are disabled when randomizing hacks.